 The Zure winery is operated by father, Bartul Batistić Zure, and his sons, Marko and Ivan.
-Zure has the biggest vineyard area on Korčula and makes four styles of Grk: a fresh and dry Grk “Bartul”, a highly anticipated sur-lie version slated to hit the market in 2018, a sweet Prošek Grk ”Elysion”, and this Pjenušac Grk (“Pjenušac” means “sparkling wine” in Croatian).
+Zure has the biggest vineyard area on Korčula and makes four styles of Grk: a fresh and dry Grk “Bartul”, a barrel- fermented and aged version called “Reventon”, a sweet Prošek Grk ”Elysion” (Prošek is a type of straw wine made in Dalmatia), and this Pjenušac Grk (“Pjenušac” means “sparkling wine” in Croatian).

 The Zure Quinta Essentia Pjeušac Grk is the first-ever sparkling wine made from Grk.
-The wine was on the lees for nearly one year before disgorgement.
+The wine is on the lees for a year before disgorgement.
 It shows an excellent balance of acidity, dosage, and autolytic charm.
-The varietal advantages of Grk shine right through: a good structure, an expressive palate, ripe fruit flavors, citrusy freshness, an acidic spine, and a saline undertone.
-A whopper yet with a sense of litheness commonly found in Blanc de Blancs.
+The varietal advantages of Grk shine right through: good phenolic structure, expressive palate with ripe fruit flavors, citrusy freshness, an acidic spine, and a saline undertone.
+It’s a whopper yet with a sense of litheness commonly found in Blanc de Blancs.